qminor/qlens-beta/README.md

 * OpenMP -- used for multithreading likelihood evaluations, useful esp. for lens models that require numerical integration for lensing calculations or if source pixel reconstruction is being used.
 * MPI -- for running multiple MCMC chains simultaneously using twalk, or increasing acceptance ratio during nested sampling
 * CFitsio library -- for reading and writing FITS files
-* MUMPS package -- for sparse matrix inversion in pixel image modeling
+* MUMPS package -- for sparse matrix inversion in pixel image modeling (often painful to install however)
-* UMFPACK -- alternative to MUMPS; easier to install but not quite as fast or parallelized
+* UMFPACK -- alternative to MUMPS; much easier to install but not quite as fast or parallelized

 # change log